BuvinJT/distbuilder/docs/index.md

 While this overarching concept has long been available with other languages (e.g. with C++ dll's and other analogous compiled components), this has not generally been an option for Python.
-Even in those languages where such is a "ready option", a development scheme of this nature is often too cumbersome to employ.
+Even in those languages where such is a "ready option", a development scheme of this nature is often too cumbersome to employ, or simply not an option developers have considered.
 "Distribution Builder" aims to make this a painless and realistic mode of operation for Python.

 ## Important Notes

-*BEFORE USE, BACK UP YOUR ENTIRE PROJECT TO ENSURE THERE WILL NOT POSSIBLY BE ANY WORK LOST!!!*
+*BEFORE USE, BACK UP YOUR CODE TO ENSURE THERE COULD NOT POSSIBLY BE ANYTHING LOST!!!*

 This library is actively under development.
 It is not yet officially released for production use.
 Function signatures, class definitions, etc. are NOT currently guaranteed to be stable / backwards compatible.
 Client implementations may require modification upon pulling the latest revisions to this.

 At the present time, the weakest components in the library are admittedly the obfuscation features.
 There is a bit of a learning curve for utilizing such, and a fair degree of effort is likely required to perfect it for your own project right now.
 It is recommended that you employ these security features only after getting the rest of your build process defined.